-The face on the front of the sculpture, the right face is the image of Xi Jinping, General Secretary of the Central Committee of the Communist Party of China, the left face is the evil skull, the black ruthless eyes and the hideous big teeth; the back is the giant virus and the sickle and axe.
+The faces on the front of the sculpture show Xi Jinping, General Secretary of the Central Committee of the Communist Party of China (CPC), on the right face, and on the left face, an evil skull with dark, merciless eyes and large, grimy teeth; on the back, a giant virus and a sickle and axe.

-At the beginning of 2020, a new type of coronavirus broke out in Wuhan, China, and it instantly spread to all countries in the world.
-So far, there are countless deaths and injuries worldwide due to the epidemic, and the economic damage is even harder to estimate.
-The initiator of all this is the Chinese Communist Party led by Xi Jinping.
-Through the virus incident, it further reflects that under the CCP system, things that are against humanity, disregarding life, and eroding freedom are happening all the time.
+In early 2020, a new coronavirus outbreak occurred in Wuhan, China, and instantly enveloped the world.
+To date, there have been countless deaths and injuries globally due to the outbreak, and the economic damage is incalculable, and it was the Chinese Communist Party (CCP) organization led by Xi Jinping that started it all.
+Through the virus incident, it further reflects that under the CCP system, anti-humanity, disregard for life, and erosion of freedom are happening all the time.

 The CCP Virus was originally created to remember the global epidemic that has not yet ended, and moreover, to remind the public that "the CCP's underreporting of the epidemic has led to the spread of the virus across the globe, and that the totalitarian ideology of communism is the most dangerous virus in the world."
 "All sources of evil come from the Communist Party, and without the Communist Party there would be no virus or death."
 Chen Weiming said that the epidemic caused by the Communist virus is not over yet, and that it is not a historical event, like June 4, which was thirty-two years ago, "This is an event that is happening now, and it is important to hit the Communist Party where it hurts, because the Communist Party brought the virus to the world.
 The United States is getting so bad now that the death toll from the virus has surpassed World War II, and we're going to use art to express this event."